Lacy (song): Composition

 "Lacy" is 2 minutes and 57 seconds long.
 It was recorded at Amusement Studios in Los Angeles and Electric Lady Studios in New York City.
 Nigro provided production and vocal production, and he engineered the song with Dani Perez and Chris Kasych.
-He plays drums, acoustic guitar, electric guitar, bass, and synthesizer.
-Mitch McCarthy mixed the song at the Wheelhouse Studios in Vancouver, and Randy Merrill mastered it at Sterling Sound in Edgewater, New Jersey.
+He played drums, acoustic guitar, electric guitar, bass, and synthesizer.
+To add different tones, Chappell Roan provided background vocals upon Nigro's request.
+Mitch McCarthy mixed the song at the Wheelhouse Studios in Vancouver, and Randy Merrill handled mastering at Sterling Sound in Edgewater, New Jersey.

-"Lacy" is an acoustic ballad which has the same folk-pop sound included in some songs on Sour, with influences of theatrical folk.
-Mikael Wood of the Los Angeles Times believed the song has an indie folk sound reminiscent of the work of Abrams.
-Its instrumentation is driven by a fingerpicked acoustic guitar.
-Rodrigo initially sings in a sarcastic tone and delivers her vocals with a contemptuous whisper.
-The vocals are layered into a harmony, which recalls the work of Lana Del Rey according to Beats Per Minutes Lucas Martins, and leads into an electronic/synthesizer flourish.
+"Lacy" is an acoustic ballad featuring the same folk-pop sound as other songs on Sour, with influences of theatrical folk.
+The song's instrumentation is driven by a fingerpicked acoustic guitar.
+Rodrigo initially sings in a sarcastic tone and later delivers her vocals with a whisper which Billboards Jason Lipshutz described as contemptuous.
+Mikael Wood of the Los Angeles Times believed "Lacy" has an indie folk sound reminiscent of the work of Gracie Abrams.
+Its layered vocal harmonies, which recall the work of Lana Del Rey according to Beats per Minutes Lucas Martins, lead into an electronic/synthesizer flourish.

 Lacy is described as a reincarnation of French actress Brigitte Bardot (pictured in 1962) in the song's lyrics.